jeffjaehoyang/personal_website_old/flaskblog/content/posts/detect_cycle_in_directed_graph.md

 author: Jeff Yang
-title: Detect a Cycle in a Directed Graph - Leetcode
+title: Detect a Cycle in a Directed Graph
 category: [Leetcode]
 published: 2019-11-24
 summary: How can we check for a cycle in a directed graph?